slsa-framework/slsa-github-generator/internal/builders/generic/README.md

 with its outputs and now its matrix strategy.

 GitHub currently doesn't support different outputs for matrix builds.
-We must therefore declare a different hash output for each permutation.
+We must therefore declare a different hash output for each iteration.
 A follow-up job will collate all the hashes into a single string.

 ```yml